Crucibulum (fungus): Habitat and distribution

 Like other bird's nest fungi, Crucibulum species are saprobic and derive their nutrients from decomposing organic matter.
 They are typically found growing on wood and woody debris such as stems, twigs, wood chips, old nut shells, and old matting; they are sometimes found on "dried manure cakes".
 Brodie notes (of C. laeve) they are "never" found on soil or large logs.
 C. parvulum has been found on the roots and stems of old or dead dry land plants such as Juniperus horizontalis and Artemisia species.

-C. laeve, the most well-known species of Crucibulum, is a temperate-zone species with a circumpolar distribution.
+Crucibulum laeve, the most well-known species of Crucibulum, is a temperate-zone species with a circumpolar distribution.
 It has been collected in most European countries and the Canary Islands; in North America it has been found from Alaska to Mexico, while South American locations include Chile and Tierra del Fuego.
 It has also been found in Australia, Iceland, Japan, and New Zealand.
 C. parvulum has a primarily North American distribution, having been found in Alaska, southern Alberta badlands, the Canadian Rocky Mountains and in semi-deserts of Idaho; in 2004 it was collected in China.
 C. cyathiforme is only known from Colombia—where it was discovered growing at an elevation of nearly 7000 ft—and Armenia.